klum-dsl/klum-ast/wiki/Alternatives-Syntax.md

   This means that if you split your schema into different projects, you need to depend on the sources, not on the compiled classes of other schema parts (see [[Usage]] for details).
 - Different child classes with the same simple name (in different packages) is not allowed.
+- [[Convenience Factories]] also work on alternative methods.
+This works only for implicit and explicit factory methods in the subclass.

 There are four strategies for choosing alternative names (in order of precedence):